 Closed loop obstruction

-A closed loop obstruction is a specific type of bowel obstruction in which two points along the course of a bowel are obstructed, usually but not always with the transition points adjacent to each other at a single location.
+Closed loop obstructions are a specific type of bowel obstruction in which two points along the course of the bowel are obstructed, usually but not always the transition points are adjacent at a single location.
 The closed loop refers to a segment of bowel without proximal or distal outlets for decompression.

 Closed loop obstructions are at higher risk than non-closed loop obstructions for strangulation (compromised blood supply) or distension-related ischemia, resulting in intestinal necrosis and perforation.